-Development of sites allocated in the East Norwich strategic regeneration area identified on the Key Diagram and defined on map 8 including Carrow Works, the Deal Ground and the Utilities Site will contribute to the comprehensive long-term development of an innovative, high density, sustainable, mixed-use gateway quarter.
-This will provide a minimum of 4,000 additional homes in the plan period.
+Development of sites allocated in the East Norwich strategic regeneration area identified on the Key Diagram and defined on map 9 including Carrow Works, the Deal Ground and the Utilities Site will create a highly sustainable mixed-use gateway quarter accommodating substantial housing growth and optimising economic benefits Development across the sites will provide in the region of 4,000 additional homes in the plan period and significant new employment opportunities for around 6,000 jobs.
 East Norwich also has the potential to act as a long-term catalyst for regeneration of the wider area, potentially including the following sites if they become available:

 - Redevelopment of land adjoining the railway between the Deal Ground and Carrow Works as part of the wider East Norwich strategic growth area masterplan supplementary planning document;

 - Land east of Norwich City F.C.;

+- Land owned by Network Rail on Lower Clarence Road and Koblenz Avenue

 - Intensification of uses at Riverside and

 - Regeneration in the Rouen Road area.

-Site proposals within the East Norwich strategic regeneration area will meet the requirements of an areawide masterplan to ensure co-ordinated development.
+Site proposals within the East Norwich strategic regeneration area will meet the requirements of an area-wide masterplan to ensure co-ordinated development.
 This will include: